OCA/stock-logistics-request/stock_return_request/README.rst

 Installation
 ============

-The installation of this module entails the computation of the new `stock.move` field `qty_returnable` to store it in the DB, wich can be a heavy task depending on the amount of moves.
+The installation of this module entails the computation of the new stock.move field qty_returnable to store it in the DB, wich can be a heavy task depending on the amount of moves.

 Usage
 =====

 To use this module, you need to:

-#.
-Go to *Inventory > Operations > Return Request* and place a new return.
+1. Go to *Inventory > Operations > Return Request* and place a new return.

 To make a return to a customer: